Extending global-local view alignment for self-supervised learning with remote sensing imagery: Methodology

 \subsection{DINO-MC}

 The structure of DINO-MC is nearly identical to DINO-TP.
-Intuitively, DINO-MC can be regarded as DINO with different multi-crop and color transformation augmentations, and as DINO-TP without temporal views.
-In our work, we change the cropping strategy for local crops in DINO to create a more challenging pretext task.
+This work changes the cropping strategy for local crops in DINO to create a more challenging pretext task.
 We use multi-sized crops instead of the fixed-size local crops used in DINO.
 Keeping the number of global and local crops same as DINO, DINO-MC outperforms DINO on both linear and KNN probing as well as end-to-end evaluation on multiple downstream tasks.
-Color-related pretext tasks have been proven to be effective in many image tasks in the field of remote sensing \cite{zhang2016colorful, vincenzi2021color, assran2022masked}.
-This is due to the strong connection between color and semantics.
-Therefore, we set two strategies of color transformations for global and local crops respectively.
+Color-related pretext tasks have been proven to be effective in multiple image tasks in the field of remote sensing \cite{zhang2016colorful, vincenzi2021color, assran2022masked}.
+Due to the strong connection between color and semantics, we set two strategies of color transformations for global and local crops respectively.
 The global views are augmented by random color jittering and GaussianBlur.
 The local views are augmented by random color jittering, random grayscale shifting, and random Gaussian blur all together.
-Random color jittering can change the brightness, contrast, saturation and hue of the image with a specific probability within a certain range.
-It is a commonly used color transformation method because it can simulate the effect of shooting in different lighting environments and other real-world shooting situations.
-Random grayscale converts an image into a grayscale image randomly.
-This enhancement method can reduce the impact of color, which is beneficial for some specific application scenarios, and can learn aspects other than color properties.
-We use different cropping strategy and different settings for color transformation.
-Our strategy is simple but effective, and the experiments verify that DINO-MC outperforms DINO on both linear probing and end-to-end fine-tuning on three downstream tasks (classification and change detection).
+Random color jittering modifies the brightness, contrast, saturation and hue of the image with a specified probability within a certain range.
+This process aims to replicate the effects of capturing images in diverse lighting conditions and real-world shooting scenarios.
+Random grayscale converts an image into a grayscale image randomly, aiming to diminish the influence of color while capturing additional image characteristics beyond color properties.
+We use different settings for cropping and color transformation.
+The experiments verify that our strategy is effective and DINO-MC outperforms DINO on both linear probing and end-to-end fine-tuning on three downstream tasks (classification and change detection).